nxp-auto-goldvip/gvip/cloud-gw/README.rst

 Steps needed to enable SJA1110 telemetry:

-1. Connect the SJA1110 application to the internet using the P4 ethernet port on the board (See Appendix A).
+1. Connect the SJA1110 to the internet using the P4 ethernet port on the board (See Appendix A).
 The SJA1110 application and v2xdomu will need to be connected to the same local network.
+2. Connect the GMAC0 port to the same network as the SJA1110.
-2. Set SW12 to ON-ON position.
+3. Make sure that SW12 is set to ON-ON position.
+If not, set it to ON-ON and reboot the board.
-3. Run the provisioning script (described in chapter :ref:`connecting-the-board-to-aws`) with the ``--setup-sja`` option.
+4. Run the provisioning script (described in chapter :ref:`connecting-the-board-to-aws`) with the ``--setup-sja`` option.

 Notes:
-You can connect the GMAC0 port either to P2A or P2B to access the internet through the SJA1110 switch, or directly into the router or switch the P4 port is connected to.
+You can connect the GMAC0 port to P2A or P2B to access the internet through the SJA1110 switch, but if this type of connection is used, the SJA fast path cannot be used any longer.

 Setting SW12 to ON-OFF will prevent the SJA1110 application to be loaded, and the default SJA1110 firmware will run instead.